alexnathanson/solar-protocol/installation-bookworm.md

 #### Firewall configuration

 ### Network Configuration & Server Setup
-Open ports 8080, 443, and 22 on your router.
+Open and forward these ports:
+80 -> 80 (This is to catch external traffic coming in on port 80.
+It could probably forward to the internal port 80 just fine too)
+8080 -> 80 (Alt-HTTP...
+Many residential networks have internal loopback prohibitions on port 80.)
+443 -> 443 (For HTTPS)
+8443 -> 443 (Alt-HTTP...
+Many residential networks have internal loopback prohibitions on port 443.)
+2222 -> 22 (For SSH)

 It is strongly recommended to do this only after key-based authentication has been enabled and password authentication has be disabled.

 Install Apache `sudo apt-get install apache2 -y` (https://projects.raspberrypi.org/en/projects/lamp-web-server-with-wordpress/2)
 Install PHP `sudo apt-get install php -y` (https://projects.raspberrypi.org/en/projects/lamp-web-server-with-wordpress/3)